 - Large and enclosed garden being perfect for all kinds of ball games, and with the added advantage of a circular garden gazebo and sun room for relaxing when the warmth fades

 - Footpath to the centre of Harlyn beach in under 5 minutes walk

 For seasonal pricing downloads visit the Pricing page.

 Out of peak season we can be flexible on the changeover day and on shorter stays so please enquire.

 Half terms and holiday periods

-At half-terms the change over day will normally move to a Friday/Saturday arrive/depart, with the price being taken from the Tuesday before.
+At half-terms the change over day will normally move to a Friday/Saturday/Sunday arrive/depart.
 It will also always be adjusted to best include the holiday periods of Easter, Christmas and New Year.

 Trewarren is a 1918 house having a charm all of its own and retaining most of the original features of the house.
 The house has not been significantly re-structured inside, so there are plenty of doors, hall space, nooks and crannies.
 It has a wonderful feel and now works extremely well for two families.
 There are endless places to sit and relax or to get together for fun and enjoyment.
 Although not luxurious, Trewarren is a comfortable, atmospheric and extremely amenable house for fantastic beach holidays.